mattmess1221/starlette-caches/docs/usage/index.md

 ## Logging

-`asgi-caches` provides logs that contain detail about what is going on: cache hits, cache misses, cache key derivation, etc. These logs are particularly useful when investigating bugs or unexpected behavior.
+`starlette-caches` provides logs that contain detail about what is going on: cache hits, cache misses, cache key derivation, etc. These logs are particularly useful when investigating bugs or unexpected behavior.

 If using [Uvicorn](https://www.uvicorn.org) or another logging-aware program, `DEBUG` and `TRACE` logs should be activated when serving with the corresponding log level.

-For example, Uvicorn should show `asgi-caches` debug logs when run with `--log-level=debug`:
+For example, Uvicorn should show `starlette-caches` debug logs when run with `--log-level=debug`:

 ```console
 $ uvicorn debug.app:app --log-level=debug